-Police dispatch calls reveal frantic search for Florida gunman
+Police calls reveal frantic search for Florida gunman

 Officer: "That's a negative on 1305"

-Dispatch: "We're being advised of a report of unattended bags at the east side of the school ...
+Dispatch: "We're being advised of a report of unattended bags at the east side of the school. ...
 I'm being told to pass that on to you, that there's an unattended backpack on the east side of the school."

 Officer: "Leave all unattended bags alone, just leave them alone.
 We'll sweep them ... later."